mdbrown/survAccuracyMeasures/README.md

 Estimate all measures, using asymptotic normality to estimate standard errors.
-First we obtain non-parametric estimates using double IPW estimators:
+First we obtain non-parametric estimates using double inverse probablity weighting:

 ```r